stebix/woodnet/readme.md

 > So if another architecture is needed, we can head over to the section on injecting [custom models](#custom-models).
 > We also plan to support more models directly in the future 🚀

 ### Optimizer Block

 This block specifies optimizer, i.e. the algorithm with which we compute our gradients to perform the descent step each iteration.
 Here, you may select from all `PyTorch`-provided algorithms that live in the [`torch.optim`](`https://pytorch.org/docs/stable/optim.html#algorithms`) namespace.
 Popular choices include `Adam` and `SGD`.

 ```yaml
 optimizer:
   name: Adam
   learning_rate: 1e-3
 ```

 The most important optimizer hyperparameter, the step size during gradient descent, is the `learning_rate`.
 It must always be provided.
 Any further keyword arguments are passed through to the optimizer instance at initialization time.

 ### Loss Function Block

 In this block we can select the loss function.
 Similar to the optimizer block, we have full access to the Pytorch-supplied [loss functions](https://pytorch.org/docs/stable/nn.html#loss-functions).

 ```yaml
 loss:
   name: BCEWithLogitsLoss
   reduction: mean
 ```

-Again, the loss function class is selected via the `name` field that must mathc the desired loss function class of Pytorch.
+Again, the loss function class is selected via the `name` field that must match the desired loss function class of Pytorch.
 Any further keyword arguments are passed trough to the class initializer function.

 ### Trainer Block

 The trainer block can be utilized to set core parameters of the training experiment run.
 Major settings are explained via comments in the following exemplary trainer configuration:

 ```yaml
 trainer:
   # select the trainer class via its string name